sewenew/redis-plus-plus/README.md

 Since *redis-plus-plus* is based on *hiredis*, you should install *hiredis* first.
 The minimum version requirement for *hiredis* is **v0.12.1**.
 However, [the latest stable release](https://github.com/redis/hiredis/releases) of *hiredis* is always recommended.

+**NOTE**: You must ensure that there's only 1 version of hiredis is installed.
+Otherwise, you might get some wired problems.
+Check the following issues for example: [issue 135](https://github.com/sewenew/redis-plus-plus/issues/135), [issue 140](https://github.com/sewenew/redis-plus-plus/issues/140) and [issue 158](https://github.com/sewenew/redis-plus-plus/issues/158).

 ```
 git clone https://github.com/redis/hiredis.git